BereniceSinopoliPal/Calcul_Molonari_Julien_Berenice/README.md

 ## Instance a column
 Before running a 'solve transitoire' or a 'mcmc', you have to create a column.
 To do so, create an instance of the Column class.
-You can create a column by using the 'from_dict' method and create a dictionnary with the following index : col_dict = {\
+You can create a column by using the 'from_dict' method and create a dictionnary with the following keys : col_dict = {\
     "river_bed": 1, ##hauteur de la rivière en m\
     "offset" : 0.05,#décalage\